akhildhiman/devBlog/content/blog/Scheduling Cron Jobs in Node.js/index.md

 ```
 <br>

-* **_transporter_** is an object that holds the email service we are using, an auth object having sender's email and password.
+* **_transporter_** is an object that holds the email service we are using, an auth object having the sender's email and password.
 * **_mailOptions_** contains standard email info.
 We can also use templates such as ejs or hbs.
 * **_sendMail_** method takes in mailOptions and a callback.